-STANDARDS OF ACADEMIC PROGRESS
+STANDARDS OF ACADEMIC PROGRESS Student Academic Progress

-Student Academic Progress - To encourage satisfactory progress throughout continuous terms of enrollment, the College's academic progress policy establishes specific standards that must be met by all students enrolled in credit courses at the College.
+To encourage satisfactory progress throughout continuous terms of enrollment, the College's academic progress policy establishes specific standards that must be met by all students enrolled in credit courses at the College.

-When the student is on warning or probation after suspension or dismissal, the College may restrict the number of credit hours for which she/he may enroll during a quarter.
+When a student is on warning or probation after suspension or dismissal, the College may restrict the number of credit hours for which he/she may enroll during a quarter.
 The College may also establish other special conditions under which the student may enroll including regular meetings with counselors and advisors, enrollment in developmental courses, participation in career development activities and completion of assessment tests.

-The table on the next page outlines the College's Standards of Progress Policy.
+The following table outlines the College's Standards of Progress Policy.
 The student should note there are differing credit hour guidelines for students pursuing an associate degree and students pursuing other goals.
-Questions regarding this table should be addressed to Student Services.
+Questions regarding this table should be addressed in Student Services.